binxi0629/NN-project/format_data/diagnosis/README.md

 ## Todos
 1.Input data
 - [x] Check the weights of each space group
+- [x] Graphically show bands number and its occurrences of input data set
 - [ ] Enlarge input data size
  - [ ] Add more bands
  - [ ] Add more HS points